FabianRei/A-convolutional-neural-network-reaches-optimal-sensitivity-for-detecting-some-but-not-all-patterns/README.md

-# A-convolutional-neural-network-reaches-optimal-sensitivity-for-detecting-some-but-not-all-patterns
+# Optimal networks

-## Repository showcasing the code implementations used for the paper "A convolutional neural network reaches optimal sensitivity for detecting some but not all patterns"
+Source code for the paper "A convolutional neural network reaches optimal sensitivity for detecting some but not all patterns".

+Portions of this code depends on ISETCam (https://github.com/iset/isetcam/wiki).